Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/input_data_format.md

 Measurement data must be added to a `MATHEMATICAL` data dictionary, of which they are a "sub-dictionary".
 The user can either create the measurement dictionary from scratch, or it can be imported from a csv file in the right format, with the `add_measurements!` function.

 ```@docs
-PowerModelsDSSE.add_measurements!(data::Dict, meas_file::String; actual_meas = false)
+PowerModelsSE.add_measurements!(data::Dict, meas_file::String; actual_meas = false)
 ```
-An example of csv file in the right format can be found in PowerModelsDSSE/test/data/enwl/measurements/meas_data_example.csv and refers to network 1, feeder 1 of the ENWL data.
+An example of csv file in the right format can be found in PowerModelsSE/test/data/enwl/measurements/meas_data_example.csv and refers to network 1, feeder 1 of the ENWL data.
 The format of the csv input file is explained in the following subsection.

 Furthermore, functionality is included to write a measurement file, with the `write_measurements!` function.
 This is useful for quick testing or when the user has no actual measurement data, and allows to generate measurement files from the results of powerflow calculations on the same network.
 It should be noted that this function sets the measurement errors so that they follow a Normal distribution.
 Other distributions are supported (see relative section of the manual), but currently there is not an automatic way to generate measurement data following them.

 ```@docs
-PowerModelsDSSE.write_measurements!(model::Type, data::Dict, pf_results::Dict, path::String)
+PowerModelsSE.write_measurements!(model::Type, data::Dict, pf_results::Dict, path::String)
 ```

 The measurement "sub-dictionary" is now incorporated in the network data dictionary, and can be showed in REPL typing data["meas"].